adopted-ember-addons/ember-sortable/README.md

 1. You can now specify which `sortable-item` are not intended to be draggable/sortable.
 2. You do not have to duplicate the `sortable-item` UI just for the purpose of disabling the `sorting` behavior.
 3. Allows you to access the entire list of `models` for your `onChange` action, which can now be a mix of sortable and non-sortable items.
+When dragging is disabled the attribute `data-sortable-disabled=true` is added to the sortable item, so it is possible to style the handle when the element actually is draggable like `.sortable-item:not([data-sortable-disabled=true])`.

 ### Data down, actions up